 On July 11, 2014, the Delaware District Court granted the Company's motion to stay the patent litigation on the '188 Patent and '889 Patent.
 The District Court's decision postpones the trial in this action, which was scheduled to begin on July 21, 2014.
-The decision by the Delaware District Court was based on the status of the Company's Petition for Writ of Certiorari with the Supreme Court of the United States ("U.S. Supreme Court").
-It appeared that the U.S. Supreme Court was holding the petition pending its decision in Teva Pharmaceuticals USA, Inc. v.
-Sandoz, Inc. (the "Teva Case"), a case with the potential to change the Federal Circuit Court's standard of review of district court claim construction and ultimately negate jury verdicts obtained under the then-current interpretation of patent claims.
-Oral Argument in the Teva Case occurred on October 15, 2014 and on January 20, 2015, the U.S. Supreme Court ruled in Teva's favor and determined that the Federal Circuit Court must now apply the "clear error" standard of review and cannot set aside District Courts' findings of fact unless they were clearly erroneous.
-On January 26, 2015, the Supreme Court ruled in Gevo's favor, vacated an earlier Federal Circuit Court ruling on the interpretation of key Butamax patent claims and remanded the case back to the Federal Circuit Court for consideration in light of the new "clear error" standard of appellate review that was decided in the Teva Case."
+The decision by the Delaware District Court was based on the status of the Company's Petition for Writ of Certiorari with the U.S Supreme Court.
+Oral arguments in Teva Pharmaceuticals USA, Inc. v.
+Sandoz, Inc. (the "Teva Case") occurred on October 15, 2014 and on January 20, 2015, the U.S. Supreme Court ruled in Teva's favor and determined that the Federal Circuit Court must now apply the "clear error" standard of review and cannot set aside District Courts' findings of fact unless they were clearly erroneous.
+On January 26, 2015, the U.S. Supreme Court ruled in Gevo's favor, vacated an earlier Federal Circuit Court ruling on the interpretation of key Butamax patent claims and remanded the case back to the Federal Circuit Court for consideration in light of the new "clear error" standard of appellate review that was decided in the Teva Case.